NaphyxHub/fortigate-firewall-lab/README.md

 | 26 | `26_curl_weblablocal.png` | curl http://web.lab.local → 200 OK |
 | 27 | `27_log_filtering_examples.png` | Log filtering per policy in FortiGate |

 ---

+## 💡 Lessons Learned

+Working through 14 real-world FortiGate tasks surfaced several insights that go beyond textbook theory:

+1. **Policy order is everything**
+   Deny rules must sit *above* allow rules — a misplaced policy silently passes traffic that should be blocked.
+I learned to treat policy ordering as a first-class security concern, not an afterthought.

+2. **SSL inspection changes the game**
+   Without deep SSL/TLS inspection, Application Control and Antivirus are partially blind.
+Enabling certificate inspection on HTTPS traffic was the difference between blocking Instagram and watching it pass through untouched.

+3. **DNS is a powerful but overlooked control point** Redirecting `example.com` to an internal IIS server via DNS Filter — without touching the client — showed how DNS-layer enforcement can transparently redirect or block traffic before a TCP connection is even established.

+4. **Logs are the ground truth**
+   Every configuration change was only considered "done" when the expected log entry appeared in FortiGate's Forward Traffic view.
+This habit of log-first verification is what separates a configured policy from a *proven* policy.

+5. **Least privilege requires active maintenance** Deny policies created for testing had to be disabled afterward to prevent rule conflicts.
+Managing policy lifecycle — not just creation — is a real operational responsibility.

+---

 ## 🚀 How to Reproduce This Lab